data-preservation-programs/slingshot/participants/CreativeFileCloud.md

 *Either: Powergate, Hosted Powergate, Textile Hub/Buckets, lotus, or some other solution.
 Tell us what you're planning to use and how.*

 Use Powergate to store the data to IPFS/Filecoin.
+Also Will use lotus directly for some large files.

 ## (10) How will you retrieve the data?